 Hiking and Outdoor Adventures

-With vast natural landscapes, ranging from mountains to bushveld, unique wildlife and a totally wild experience, Limpopo is a hiker's paradise.
+Vast natural landscapes, ranging from mountains to bushveld, unique wildlife and a totally wild experience, afford Limpopo a hiker's paradise.

 AllTrails alone has 125 hiking trails, mountain biking routes, backpacking trips and more for local and internationals to enjoy.